Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 - Not super comfortable to walk in

-These boots from TCX come in more of the sports touring style.
+These boots from TCX come in more of a sports touring style.

 Generally, this means some attention has been paid to comfort off the bike in addition to crash and weather protection.
 Certainly more so than with a dedicated sports boot.